librato/librato-rack/README.md

 Never fear, [we have some guidelines](https://github.com/librato/librato-rails/wiki/Monitoring-Background-Workers) for how to instrument your workers properly.

+If you are using `librato-rack` with sidekiq, [see these notes about setup](brato/librato-rails/wiki/Monitoring-Background-Workers#monitoring-long-running-threaded-workers-sidekiq-etc).

 ## Cross-Process Aggregation

 `librato-rack` submits measurements back to the Librato platform on a _per-process_ basis.
 By default these measurements are then combined into a single measurement per source (default is your hostname) before persisting the data.